NVIDIA: $130B Revenue and 80% Market Share — The AI Economy's Kingmaker

 Revenue per employee$5.1M

-To put this in perspective: NVIDIA's data center revenue grew from $15 billion to $130 billion in three years.
-That is $115 billion in new annual revenue — equivalent to creating a company larger than Intel, AMD, and Qualcomm combined, from scratch, in 36 months.
+Put that growth in perspective: NVIDIA's data center revenue went from $15 billion to $130 billion in three years.
+That's $115 billion in new annual revenue — equivalent to building a company bigger than Intel, AMD, and Qualcomm combined.
+From scratch.
+In 36 months.

 Why NVIDIA Dominates

-CUDA ecosystem.
-NVIDIA's real moat is not hardware — it is software.
-CUDA, their parallel computing platform, has been the standard for AI development for 15 years.
-Every ML framework (PyTorch, TensorFlow), every AI library, every researcher's code is optimized for CUDA.
+CUDA is the real moat.
+NVIDIA's actual advantage isn't hardware — it's software.
+CUDA, their parallel computing platform, has been the AI development standard for 15 years.
+Every ML framework (PyTorch, TensorFlow), every AI library, every researcher's codebase is optimized for it.
 Switching to AMD or custom silicon means rewriting everything.
-This lock-in is worth more than any hardware advantage.
+That lock-in is worth more than any chip.

-Full-stack solutions.
-NVIDIA does not just sell chips.
+Full-stack approach.
+NVIDIA doesn't just sell chips.
 They sell complete systems (DGX), networking (InfiniBand), software (CUDA, cuDNN, TensorRT), and cloud services (DGX Cloud).
-Customers buy the entire stack from one vendor.
+Customers buy the whole stack from one vendor.

 The H100/B200 Gold Rush